alexknowshtml/kuato/README.md

 # Kuato

+Find what you discussed, what decisions you made, and where you left off.

+A simple, fully local session recall skill for Claude Code & other coding agents that support skills.

+## The Problem

+Claude Code forgets everything between sessions.
+You're deep in a feature, close the tab, and the next day ask "where were we?" only to get a blank stare.

 > **Kuato:** What do you want, Mr. Quaid?
 > **Quaid:** The same as you; to remember.
 > **Kuato:** But why?
 > **Quaid:** To be myself again.
 > **Kuato:** You are what you do.
 A man is defined by his actions, not his memory.

-Session memory for Claude Code.
-Find what you discussed, what decisions you made, and where you left off.

-## The Problem

-Claude Code forgets everything between sessions.
-You're deep in a feature, close the tab, and the next day ask "where were we?" only to get a blank stare.

 Kuato gives Claude access to what you *did* - the actions that define your work.